A1dos-Creations/STL/README.md

 >[!IMPORTANT]
 >Due to review delays, STL v1.2.2 may not be availible for an undisclosed ammount of time.
 I apologize for the inconvenience.
+> UPDATE: STL is now in review, it should be availible by Monday night.
+I apologize for any inconvenience.

 # 🚀[STL] School Tool Launcher ✨
 <P>This is the official github for School Tool Launcher.
 Here you will find the source code for the extension.